How can Blob help with using my content on a day-to-day basis?

 To find duplicated files with the same name across all Data Sources, search for the file’s name (or partial name) in all Data Sources (see “How can I find my content using Blob?”).
 All instances of the file will appear in the search results, and you can sort by name or size to make all instances of the same file appear next to each other in the search results display.

-If you want to detect duplicates within the same Data Source (e.g. within the local hard disk), issue a search but restrict it to that single Data Source.
-Alternatively, you can also double-click on the Data Source to display its details and then sort the display by name or size to make sure duplicate instances show up next to each other (see “How can Blob help with using my content on a day-to-day basis?”).
+If you want to detect duplicates within the same Data Source (e.g. within the local hard disk), issue a search that only searches that single Data Source.
+Alternatively, you can also double-click on the Data Source to display its details and then sort the display by name or size to make sure duplicate instances show up next to each other.
+“How can Blob help with using my content on a day-to-day basis?” has for more information about what you can do.